PCodeStruggles/producturl-scraper/README.md

 -  In case of no flags provided, user will be prompted with script usage.

 Once the scraping is carried out, the scraped data will be stored in a output .csv file in the script's folder.

+!!
+TO DO !!
+- Try/Except block to catch requests.get exceptions.
+- Try/Except block to catch bs4 exceptions.
+- Allow to scrape multiple "Combined URLs".
+- Collect screenshot of scraped URLs.